mariusherlea/ecom/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+**Complete e-commerce platform from scratch, leveraging Strapi for backend content management, Axios for API handling, and Next.js with React for the frontend.
+Integrated Clerk for secure user authentication and route protection, and implemented Stripe for seamless payment processing.
+Developed a secure and efficient payment mechanism to handle transactions, enhancing the overall shopping experience.
+This project demonstrates expertise in full-stack JavaScript and payment solutions, delivering a high-performance and scalable online retail solution.**